Atlassian Co-Founder and Co-CE - GuruFocus.com

-On May 23, 2023, Scott Farquhar, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company's stock.
-This recent transaction is part of a series of insider sales by Farquhar over the past year, during which he has sold a total of 1,369,626 shares and purchased none.
+On May 23, 2023, Scott Farquhar, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
+This recent transaction is part of a series of insider sales by Farquhar over the past year, during which he has sold a total of 1,386,854 shares and purchased none.

 Who is Scott Farquhar?